 Are tulips deer resistant?

-Unfortunately, tulips are on deer’s most favorite snack list.
-Some tips to help your tulips avoid being eaten by deer are to position them amidst strongly-scented or prickly plants, near something that makes motion or noise, placing other strong-smelling items near them (mothballs, garlic, onions, etc.), or setting sprinklers to go on near dawn and dusk times (breakfast and dinner time for deer).
+Unfortunately, tulips are not deer resistant.
+Some tips to help yours avoid being eaten by deer are to position them amidst strongly-scented or prickly plants, near something that makes motion or noise, placing other strong-smelling items near them (mothballs, garlic, onions, etc.), or setting sprinklers to go on near dawn and dusk times (breakfast and dinner time for deer).

 This article was adapted from its original version for use on the web.